 Going back over the last five years (regular season only) you will find the following results for underdogs and favorites:

-First glance betting on favorites looks great, as they have won the game 57.4% of the time.
+First glance betting on favorites looks great, as they have won the game 57.5% of the time.
+That would be a great win rate if you were betting the spread with a standard juice (-110).
 The problem is the juice eats you up.
-If you would have bet $100 on every favorite during this stretch, you would be down almost $10,000.
+If you would have bet $100 on every favorite during this stretch, you would be down over $7,000.

-The thing is that it’s not any better just betting underdogs blindly.
+Betting underdogs blindly also is a poor strategy.
 The key is to look for situations and systems where the underdog has a profitable track record.
 Luck for you, I have five of the best strategies to help you win more of your wagers this season.

 Situation #1 – April Underdogs